ritua2/greyfish/cloud-distributed/README.md

 # To deactivate APIs(Ignore this command if setting up the access node)
 ./API_Daemon.sh -down
 ```
+Note: deactivating the APIs will not change or delete any data, it will simply no longer be able to accept communications from outside.

 * **Storage node**

 Note: Can only be completed after installing the manager node & access node with the APIs and database containers being active

 Pull this directory:
 ```bash